Ariana DeBose: Early work and Broadway roles (2009–2016)

 DeBose made her television debut in 2009, when she competed on the TV series So You Think You Can Dance, making it into the Top 20.
 She later appeared on the soap opera One Life to Live and played Little Inez Stubbs in the North Carolina Theatre's production of Hairspray before appearing in the role of Nautica in the 2011 Alliance Theatre production of Bring It On.
 She also appeared in the ensemble of the New York Philharmonic production of Company, which was filmed for television.
 At the end of 2011, Bring It On embarked on a national tour across the United States.
 DeBose continued her role into the 2012 Broadway production and understudied the character Danielle.

 In 2013, DeBose played Mary Wilson in Motown on Broadway, understudying the role of Diana Ross.
 She later joined the cast of Pippin on Broadway, playing a noble and a player and understudying the role of the Leading Player, which she ended up taking over for a short period in 2014.
 She can be heard playing director/choreographer Zoey Taylor in As the Curtain Rises, an original Broadway soap opera podcast from the Broadway Podcast Network.

-In 2015, DeBose left Pippin to join the ensemble of the Off-Broadway musical Hamilton.
+In 2015, DeBose left Pippin to join the ensemble of the Off-Broadway musical Hamilton, in which she developed her ensemble part as representing the bullet that would eventually kill Alexander Hamilton.
 The show moved to Broadway later that year.
 She left Hamilton in July 2016 and made a guest appearance on the TV series Blue Bloods as Sophia Ortiz.
 She also starred as Daphne in the thriller film Seaside.
 From November 2016 to August 2017, DeBose portrayed Jane on Broadway in A Bronx Tale.